m@ke my day!

 Support the Work:

-(all proceeds go towards Alexis’s work on the mobilehomecoming project and do not include travel and accomodation.
+(all proceeds go towards Alexis’s work on the mobilehomecoming project and the eternal summer of the black feminist mind and do not include travel and accomodation.
 Priority will be given to institutions in Lex’s home region of the North Carolina Triangle and Triad areas.)

 Lectures:

-Colleges and University-$1000 for lecture or poetic performance ($2500 for a lecture or poetic performance, Q&A and an additional classroom visit)
+Colleges and University-$3000 for lecture or poetic performance ($4000 for a lecture or poetic performance, Q&A and an additional classroom visit)

 Workshops: